scarioscia/scarioscia.github.io/_posts/2024-01-31-column-indexing.md

 6 Sunflower Yellow        1
 ```

 We can see that there are multiple colors of each flower: the first two rows are daisies, but one is orange and one is white.
-There are also multiple flowers of each color: rows 4 and 6 include two yellow flowers, one of which is a tulip and one of which is a sunflower.
-We can also see that some of these flowers are affected (1) with our made-up condition, while others are not (0).
+There are also multiple flowers of each color: rows 4 and 6 include yellow flowers, one of which is a tulip and one of which is a sunflower.
+We can also see that some of these flowers are affected (1), while others are not (0).

 We might be interested in how many flowers of each color are affected.
 To do this, we can use functions from the `dplyr` package to group by color and display how many of each color flower is affected:
 ```